5 scenarios where an agile networking model can benefit your business

 By Alex Hawkes|5 July, 2021

 It is not just network performance that is important to today’s CIOs and network managers.
 Critical IT workflows and network traffic are rapidly growing and changing all the time, which is why enterprise networking needs to be more flexible and responsive than ever before.

 Here we look at a number of scenarios where a more agile networking model could better support the needs of a business…

 1. Responding to unpredictable events and disruption

-If the last year and a half has taught businesses anything is that they need to be prepared for the unexpected.
+If the last few years taught businesses anything is that they need to be prepared for the unexpected.

 Nearly all industry sectors and organisations were – and remain – impacted by the global pandemic in some form.
 As many businesses accelerated their adoption of cloud-based services collaboration tools to support the influx of remote workers, traditional network services struggled to keep up.

 Disruption can take many forms: be it responding to external market opportunities or threats, or adapting to internal business needs, such as mergers and acquisitions.